lingui/js-lingui/website/docs/guides/custom-extractor.md

 # Custom Extractor

-If your project is not playing well with Lingui's Extractor you can write your custom extractor implementation.
+If your project is not working well with Lingui's Extractor, you can write your custom extractor implementation.

 That might be the case if you use some experimental features (stage0 - stage2) or frameworks with custom syntax such as Vue.js or Svelte.